 The Methods Center is a newly founded institute at the Faculty of Economics and Social Sciences at the Eberhard Karls University of Tübingen.
-In the future, it will support a broad methodological discourse and essentially fulfill four functions:
+Its objective is to will support a broad methodological discourse and essentially fulfill four functions:

 The Methods Center provides methodological expertise, e.g. advice during the planning and evaluation of empirical studies.
 The advisory function adresses individual grants programmes (e.g. DFG, BMBF projects/grants) and extends to the planning and implementation of large-scale research projects.
 The breadth of its methodological expertise offers a variety of ways to integrate the Methods Center.

 The Methods Center acts as a bridge between research structures at the University of Tübingen (and beyond).
-This includes in particular the integration into research projects that require method development in the social and behavioural sciences.
+This includes particularly the integration into research projects that require method development in the social and behavioral sciences.

-The Methods Center is advancing the development of an interdisciplinary methodological teaching.
-It organizes summer/winter schools, block seminars, workshops, lecture series etc. A broad offer of online courses on methodical topics will be created.
+The Methods Center is advancing the development of interdisciplinary methodological teaching.
+It organizes Fall/Winter schools, spring/summer schools, block seminars, workshops, lecture series etc. A broad offer of online courses on methodical topics will be created.
 Online courses are particularly well suited for dealing with methodological topics.